 How Comfortable are Snorkel Vests?

-For people who have never worn a snorkel vest before, the closest experience you had was probably wearing a bulky, awkward fitting life jacket that restricted your movements.
+For people who have never worn a snorkel vest before, the closest experience you had was probably wearing a bulky, awkward fitting flotation device that restricted your movements.
 It probably wasn’t an enjoyable experience.
 You may be happy to hear that snorkel vests are not like that at all.
 Instead, they are constructed from materials that are comfortable and lightweight.

 Between the two snorkel vest designs, jacket style or horse collar style, the horse collar is the one people are more likely to take issue with.
 If you are going with a horse collar style vest, for optimal comfort, you should make sure the neck hole opening is large enough, and that the straps are long enough.